-Rangers have announced a new partnership with American USL side Orange County SC.
+Rangers announce new football partnership with Orange County

 The new partnership includes player movements between the two clubs.
 A number of Rangers players, including the club's academy, will go on loan for the season to play in the USL for the OCSC first team from January 2020.

 Three professional OCSC youth players held trials with Rangers this December.
 These were USA youth internationals Francis Jacobs, Aaron Cervantes and Diego Lopez.

 Full-time members of Rangers staff will transfer to Orange County to work on the programme

 Preparations are being made for Rangers to participate in a new tournament in Orange County in the summer of 2020 and 2021.

 A behind-the-scenes documentary telling the story of the young players crossing over between Orange County and Glasgow is already in development and will be aired during 2020.